 2013 – 2019

-After meeting fierce consumer outrage, the company returned the old logo – 2008.
+After meeting fierce consumer outrage, the company returned to the old logo in 2008.

 2019 – today

-In late fall 2019, the JCPenney store chain approved a redesign of the 2013 version, which had previously sparked protest among consumers.
-Designers moved the first three letters to the upper case and left the rest in the lower case.
+In late fall 2019, the JCPenney store chain approved a redesign of the 2013 version, which had previously sparked consumer protests.
+Designers moved the first three letters to uppercase and left the rest lowercase.
 At the same time, the department store chain declared bankruptcy due to the COVID-19 pandemic.

 2019 – today

 Taking the former Penney’s name, the company established a new store.
 It is located in Hurst, Texas, and has a completely different concept.
-It now also houses a hair salon, coffee shops, a yoga studio, an additional Dallas Cowboys mini-store, and several other facilities in the same building.
+It now also houses a hair salon, coffee shops, a yoga studio, an additional Dallas Cowboys mini-store, and several other facilities.
 This has had a major impact on the logo: it’s much more stylish.
 The name is in italic handwriting and placed diagonally, upward.
 Overall, it looks like a personal signature.

 Font and Colors

-The evolution of the logo of this brand has gone through many modifications and has gone from a complex version to a simple one.
-Previously, it concentrated a lot of information and textual details, but now there is only the actual name.
+The brand’s logo has evolved from a complex design to a simpler one.
+Previously, it contained a lot of information and textual details, but now it only shows the actual name.